IV. Nursing Model Components

 As with other health occupations modeled, HWSM models demand for nurses under two scenarios as described in the other modules:

-1. The Status Quo scenario models a continuation of recent (2015-2019) national patterns of care use extrapolated to the future population.
-This scenario captures geographic variation in demographics, health risk factors, disease prevalence, insurance coverage, level of rurality, and household income that can affect demand for nursing services.
+1. The Status Quo scenario models a continuation of (2017-2021) national patterns of how people seek health care services plus estimates of demand for acute and Long COVID care as COVID-19 becomes endemic.
+Care seeking patterns are based on peoples’ characteristics and are projected to continue over the projection period.
+This scenario captures geographic variation in demographics, health risk factors, disease prevalence, insurance coverage, level of rurality, and household income that can affect demand for health care services.
 Similarly, the scenario captures population growth and aging—and the associated implications for disease prevalence and other health risk factors—over the projection horizon.
-The scenario assumes national demand equal to national supply in 2020.
 The scenario evaluates whether the nation’s future nursing workforce is sufficient to provide at least the current level of care.

 2. The Reduced Barriers scenario estimates the number of nurse FTEs required if populations that historically faced barriers to accessing health care services demonstrated care use patterns comparable to populations perceived to have fewer barriers to accessing care.
 The scenario modifies the health care use patterns of nonmetropolitan county residents, racial and ethnic minority populations, and people without health insurance to the health care use patterns of their peers living in metropolitan counties, who are non-Hispanic White, and who have health insurance.
 Each of the three components of this scenario (non-metropolitan versus metropolitan county of residence, minority versus non-Hispanic White, and uninsured versus insured) is modeled in isolation and together to quantify the magnitude of each factor on demand for services.
 This hypothetical scenario describes the implications on nurse demand if policies and programs reduced access-based disparities to health care services.
 The impact of reducing barriers to accessing care is modeled only for care provided in ambulatory settings and hospital settings.
 Reduced Barrier Demand projections for nursing services delivered in nursing homes, residential care facilities, school-based settings, nurse education, and public health settings equal those of the Status Quo scenario.